cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

          <i>Prevent creation of selfIntersecting faces</i>: When closing an holes it tries to prevent the creation of faces that intersect faces adjacent to the boundary of the hole.
 It is an heuristic, non intersetcting hole filling can be NP-complete.

+   ``refinehole : bool = False``

+      .. raw:: html

+         <i>Refine Filled Hole</i>: After closing the hole it will refine the newly created triangles to make the surface more smooth and the triangulation more evenly spaced

+   ``refineholeedgelen : PercentageValue = 3%``

+      .. raw:: html

+         <i>Hole Refinement Edge Len</i>: The target edge lenght of the triangulation inside the filled hole.

 .. data:: meshing_cut_along_crease_edges

    *MeshLab filter name*: 'Cut mesh along crease edges'